Gulf Air: Sponsorship

 Gulf Air sponsors events, of which the most prestigious is the Bahrain Grand Prix.
 This is usually the first, second, third, or fourth race of the Formula One season, and is held in March or April.
 Gulf Air was also the first ever shirt sponsor of Chelsea F.C. in 1983 and 1984.
 More recently, it was shirt sponsor of Queens Park Rangers F.C. from 2008 to 2011.
 It also sponsors the Bahrain International Airshow.

 Destinations

-As of March 2021, Gulf Air flies to 55 international destinations in 30 countries across Africa, Asia and Europe from its hub at Bahrain International Airport.
+As of March 2023, Gulf Air flies to 51 destinations with 2 being seasonal in 30 countries across Africa, Asia and Europe from its hub at Bahrain International Airport.
 Gulf Air's own Falcon Gold lounge can be found at the airports of Bahrain, Dubai and London–Heathrow.

 Codeshare agreements

 Gulf Air has codeshare agreements with the following airlines: